Eastwood (Scottish Parliament constituency)

-Eastwood (Gaelic: A' Choille Shear) is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of East Renfrewshire.
-It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+Eastwood (Gaelic: A' Choille Shear) is a county constituency of the Scottish Parliament covering part of the council area of East Renfrewshire.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 It is also one of ten constituencies in the West Scotland electoral region, which elects seven additional members, in addition to the ten constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The seat has been held by Jackson Carlaw of the Scottish Conservatives since the 2016 Scottish Parliament election.
+The seat is held by Kirsten Oswald of the SNP, who took it in 2026 from Jackson Carlaw of the Scottish Conservatives, who had held it since the 2016 Scottish Parliament election.

 Electoral region

-The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame North, Cunninghame South, Dumbarton, Greenock and Inverclyde, Paisley, Renfrewshire North and West, Renfrewshire South and Strathkelvin and Bearsden.

-The region covers part of the Argyll and Bute council area, the East Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, North Ayrshire council area, the Renfrewshire council area and the West Dunbartonshire council area.
+The other nine constituencies of the West Scotland region are: Cunninghame North, Cunninghame South, Clydebank and Milngavie, Dumbarton, Inverclyde, Paisley, Renfrewshire North and Cardonald, Renfrewshire West and Levern Valley, and Strathkelvin and Bearsden.
+The region covers the whole of the council areas of East Dunbartonshire, East Renfrewshire, Inverclyde, North Ayrshire, Renfrewshire, and West Dunbartonshire; and parts of the council areas of Argyll and Bute, East Ayrshire, and Glasgow.

 Constituency boundaries and council area

+Eastwood is one of two constituencies covering the council area of East Renfrewshire; it covers the majority of this council area.
+The westernmost part of East Renfrewshire, comprising the villages of Barrhead, Neilston and Uplawmoor in the valley of the Levern Water forms part of the Renfrewshire West and Levern Valley constituency, which predominantly covers parts of the Renfrewshire council area.

-The Eastwood constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, the name of the Westminster (House of Commons) constituency was changed to East Renfrewshire.
+An Eastwood constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of the existing Eastwood constituency of the UK Parliament.
+Ahead of the 2005 United Kingdom general election the House of Commons constituencies in Scotland were altered, whilst the existing Scottish Parliament constituencies were retained: the entirity of East Renfrewshire now forms the East Renfrewshire constituency for UK elections.

-In boundary changes in time for the 2011 Scottish Parliament election, the constituency of Eastwood was redrawn to be formed from the following electoral wards:
+In boundary changes in time for the 2011 Scottish Parliament election, the constituency of Eastwood was redrawn.
+The 2011 boundaries were retained by the Second Periodic Review of Scottish Parliament Boundaries in 2025.
+The electoral wards of East Renfrewshire Council used in the current creation of Eastwood are: